Anneal copper tubes; formed tubes & pipes

 Induction offers the same result every time, which makes it ideal for a high volume process such as this one.
 The previous oxidation issue forced them to polish the handles which added a step in their manufacturing process.

+The client wants to anneal a stainless steel tube while avoiding oxidation.
 Induction offers the same result every time, copper tubes of various geometries heated to temperature in a matter of seconds, which makes it ideal for a high volume process such as this one.

 The client's parts were heated to the desired temperature in less than three seconds.
 Their gas oven required twice as much heating time as the induction process.
 Induction is more energy-efficient and requires less space compared to a gas oven.

 Annealing a copper wire connector (crimp)